googlefonts/how-to-hint-variable-fonts/README.md

 Feedback from client on a VTT Hinted Variable font

 ### Introduction
-Font Hinting has always been thought of as a 'Black Art', some magic performed behind the scenes, hard to understand, and very difficult to do.
-This was indeed true, for hinting done for lower resolution screens, and older font rendering techniques, _(e.g. black and white or monochrome rendering)_.
-This required a lot of hinting code to control every feature in the font, to ensure consistent and clear on screen display.
-This made Hinting an _extremely_ time consuming, a very skilled task for specialists, and was usually a manual process.
+Font Hinting has always been thought of as a ‘Black Art’, some magic performed behind the scenes, hard to understand, and very difficult to do.
+This was true, when hinting was done for low resolution screens, and older font rendering techniques, _(e.g. black and white or monochrome rendering)_.
+This required a lot of hinting code to control every feature in the font, to ensure consistent and clear on screen display, making Hinting an _extremely_ time consuming, very skilled task for specialists.
+In addition the hinting was often a manual process, wrring and editing TrueType code.

 The good news is, this is no longer the case.
 As screen resolutions and font rendering have improved, hinting has become a lot less complicated, with only a handful of hinting instructions needed to ensure consistent and beautiful rendering on screen.
-In addition, VTT's built in Autohinter, speeds up the process, leaving the focus on editing and fine tuning the hinting, to achieve the best results.
+In addition, VTT’s built in Autohinter, speeds up the process, leaving the focus on editing and fine tuning the hinting, to achieve the best results.

-The VTT (Visual True Type) tool has been upgraded to handle all aspects of hinting for Variable fonts.
+The VTT (Visual TrueType) tool has been upgraded to handle all aspects of hinting for Variable fonts.
 The following tutorial will go into detail on all of the steps you will need, to use VTT to automatically add and then fine tune the hinting for Variable fonts, ensuring consistency and clear rendering for onscreen reading . (link to download)

 ### Background / Older Font Hinting.

 In Digital fonts each character or glyph is described by a set of outlines.
 For older methods of font rendering, when the outline was scaled to a small size and rendered onto a coarse grid of pixels, each pixel whose centre lay within the outline, was set to black.
-This method rarely produced good results.
-The resulting bitmaps shapes were irregular and usually misshapen, glyph stems become uneven, spacing was not controlled, and individual glyph shapes were poor.
+This method never produced good results.
+The resulting bitmaps shapes were irregular and usually misshapen, glyph stems became uneven, spacing was not controlled, and individual glyph shapes were poor.

 To help solve these problems, some form of font intelligence, or instructions, i.e: Hinting was needed.
-This Truetype instruction help translate a typeface’s high resolution outlines, to the coarse pixel grid of a screen.
+These Truetype instructions help translate a typeface’s high resolution outlines, to the coarse pixel grid of a screen.
 To ensure even and easy to read text, every feature had be controlled, including spacing, symmetry, stem consistency, individual glyph shape, proportion, & overall typographic colour.
-Special instructions called ‘Deltas', could be used to even further refine a glyphs shape, to turn individual pixels on or off, at a specific point size on screen.
+Special instructions called ‘Deltas’, were often used to even further refine a glyphs shape, to turn individual pixels on or off, at a specific point size on screen.

 Achieving perfect results, however required expert hinting knowledge, a huge amount of code, and months of painstaking detailed work.